-The good news is that, contrary to popular belief there is something you can do about it!
+Contrary to popular belief there is something you can do about this feeling!
 You weren’t born with a fear of public speaking, worrying yourself so much to the point you feel sick.
-So why do so many people believe that a fear of public speaking is something you need to “learn to live with”?
+So why do so many people believe that a fear of public speaking is something you need to ‘learn to live with’?
 Read plenty of expert articles and they will tell you that “all speakers deal with fear and nerves before they present” suggesting that fear or nerves have to be there every time you speak.
 Perhaps it is the even the public speaking training industry itself that profits from keeping this myth alive!